 Tempe roofs take a beating that most people underestimate.
 Between the monsoon-driven uplift that peels flashing off flat-roof rentals near ASU, the intense UV degradation that cracks sealant around skylights in the Maple-Ash neighborhood, and the occasional hail strike that leaves dimpled shingles over South Tempe bungalows, a roof here is never truly off duty.
-The Toolbox Pro works across zip codes 85281, 85282, and 85284, and the repair calls we get tell a consistent story: small problems left alone long enough always become expensive ones.
+In fact, The Toolbox Pro works across zip codes 85281, 85282, and 85284, and the repair calls we get tell a consistent story: small problems left alone long enough always become expensive ones.

 Why Tempe Homeowners Need a Reliable Roof Repair Handyman

 Here's the thing about roofs in the East Valley: they fail in predictable ways, but the timeline varies wildly depending on how fast you act.
 We've pulled off tar-paper patches that landlords slapped on five years ago.
-They looked fine from the ground.
+Indeed, they looked fine from the ground.
 Inside the attic, the rafter tails were soft enough to push a screwdriver through.

 But it's not just rental properties.
 Owner-occupied homes need this too.
-You notice a stain on the master bedroom ceiling in June, but the monsoon season doesn't start until late July.
+Naturally, you notice a stain on the master bedroom ceiling in June, but the monsoon season doesn't start until late July.
 By the time the big winds hit, that water intrusion has already started working on the insulation and sheathing.
 What was a $400 repair in June becomes a $2,200 project by September.

 Common Roof Issues in Tempe and How to Spot Them